dragonee/tasks-collector/README.md

 ### JS Stack
 ```
 npm install
-npm run watch // or npm run build for one-time compilation
+npm run watch-assets // or npm run build for one-time compilation
 ```

 If you want to build production assets, use: